-This opinion or estimate is discerned through the use of a formal process that typically uses the three main "common approaches to value".
+This opinion or estimate is arrived at by using a formal method that commonly uses three "common approaches to value".

-The Cost Approach is one of the processes that appraisers use to find value; it involves finding what the improvements would cost without physical deterioration, adding the land value.
+The Cost Approach is one of the processes that appraisers use to find value; it involves discerning what the improvements would be worth without physical deterioration, adding the land value.

-The Sales Comparison Approach involves finding similar properties in close proximity and discerning value based on making a comparison of those properties to the house being investigated.
+The Sales Comparison Approach involves searching for comparable houses in the vicinity and finding value based on making a comparison of those properties to the property being appraised.

-The third approach is the Income Approach, which is the most important method in appraising income producing properties - it deals with estimating what an investor would pay based on the income produced by the property.
+The third approach is the Income Approach, which is the best method in appraising income producing properties - it deals with estimating what an investor would pay based on the capital produced by the property.

 To get a loan.

 If you would like to reduce your property tax obligations.

 To officially display the replacement cost of PMI.

 To fight inflated property taxes.